Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 |

 In 1826 George Middlecoat married Susannah Palmer Hampton, grand-daughter of Colonel Samuel Hampton (Bengal Army).
-Her great-grandfather was Charles Hampton, who sailed to Calcutta as an East India Company clerk in 1710.
+Her great-grandfather was Charles Hampton, who sailed to Calcutta as an East India Company writer (clerk) in 1710.

 More about the Hampton family in Bengal (British India) in the 1700s